 Even before the winners were announced, McLean said she was skeptical that many of the winners would meet the deadline to open up shop by April 1.

 The cost to enter the lottery was $75, but for those who won, McLean said, there is a lot of work to do before then and she said most would likely not be up to the challenge.

 Winners must post $50,000 lines of credit that will be drawn down if they don’t open their shops on time by April 1.
-There is also a $6,000 non-refundable fee for an operator’s licence, plus $4,000 for the store licence.
+There is also a $6,000 non-refundable fee for an operator’s license, plus $4,000 for the store license.

-Lottery winners must pass the AGCO licence screening, which includes checks for criminal background, connections to organized crime and finances.
+Lottery winners must pass the AGCO license screening, which includes checks for criminal background, connections to organized crime and finances.